Ice cap climate: Extreme southern latitudes

 The continent of Antarctica is centered on the South Pole.
 Antarctica is surrounded on all sides by the Southern Ocean.
 As a result, high-speed winds circle around Antarctica, preventing warmer air from temperate zones from reaching the continent.

 While Antarctica does have some small areas of tundra on the northern fringes, the vast majority of the continent is extremely cold and permanently frozen.
 Because it is climatically isolated from the rest of the Earth, the continent has extreme cold not seen anywhere else, and weather systems rarely penetrate into the continent.

 Extreme altitudes

 Mountain glaciers are widespread, especially in the Andes, the Himalayas, the Rocky Mountains, the Caucasus, and the Alps.

-Extraterrestrial

-Mars, like Earth, has ice caps at its poles.
-In addition to frozen water, Mars ice caps also have frozen carbon dioxide, commonly known as dry ice.
-In addition, Mars has seasons similar to Earth.
-The North Pole of Mars has a permanent water ice cap and a winter-only dry ice cap.
-On the south pole, both the water and carbon dioxide are permanently frozen.

-Europa, a moon of Jupiter, is covered with a permanent sheet of water ice, similar to Antarctica.
-Scientists theorize that it may have sub-glacial lakes similar to those seen in Antarctica.